3lvia/core-github-actions-runner/README.md

 Packer will also publish the image to Azure.

 The Terraform code for the VM scale sets running the image is in the [core-terraform](https://github.com/3lvia/core-terraform) repository.
-The credentials for authenticating to Azure are stored in the GitHub repository variables/secrets and are also configured in the core-terraform repository.
+The credentials for authenticating to Azure are stored in GitHub environment variables/secrets and are also configured in the core-terraform repository.

 ## Updating the image